PolaricServer/AIS-plugin/README.md

 ## Building from source

-Build from the source is done by a plain old makefile.
-Yes I know :)
+Build from the source is done by maven.
-Maybe I move to something else a little later.
 Setup for generating Debian packages is included.
-You may use the 'debuild' command.
+You may use the 'debuild' command to build a deb package.

-You will need JDK (Oracle or OpenJDK) version 11 or later, the Scala programming language version 2.11 or later (scala and scala-library).
+You will need JDK (Oracle or OpenJDK) version 17 or later.

-Note.
-To compile this package you need to symlink or copy the following files into the directory where makefile is located.
-You find them in the polaric-aprsd package.
-* AIS-lib from Danish Maritime Authority (https://github.com/dma-ais/AisLib)
+The plugin depends on the AIS-lib from Danish Maritime Authority (https://github.com/dma-ais/AisLib)
-* polaric-aprsd.jar
-* jcoord.jar
-* simple.jar